CENProject-Innovations-Limited/The-IFA-Internet/README.md

 **IFA Internet** is a next-generation Internetworking Paradigm based on the **Odù Ifá**, developed by **CENProject**.

-It proposes a unified framework that unifies and integrates all fields, including **mathematics, network engineering, consciousness science (ConSci), and African Indigenous Knowledge Systems (AIKS)** into a single computational and philosophical architecture.
+It proposes a unified Framework that unifies and integrates all fields, including **mathematics, network engineering, consciousness science (ConSci), and African Indigenous Knowledge Systems (AIKS)** into a single computational and philosophical Architecture.

 > Also known as the **Internet Model of the Theory of Everything (iTOE)**